metacollin/homebrew-kicad/README.md

 homebrew-kicad
 ==============

-Foamy --HEAD only tap for KiCad, a complete and well-developed electronic design automation suite.
+Delicious and foamy --HEAD only tap for KiCad, a complete and well-developed electronic design automation suite.

 No setup, just a quick
 `brew tap metacollin/kicad`